Get to know me!

 Most importantly, these friendships keep your interests and concerns in front of me: what drives your participation in amateur radio; what is important to you; and how ARRL can help.

-Committee activity during my time as Director and Vice-Director:
+ARRL and ARRL Foundation committee activity during my time as Director and Vice-Director:

 (ARLDA) Amateur Radio Legal Defense & Assistance

-(ECFSC) Emergency Communications and Field Services Committee (current member)
+(ECFSC) Emergency Communications and Field Services Committee

 Emergency Communications Director search committee

-ARRL Foundation Scholarship committee in 2022 and 2023 and 2024
+ARRL Foundation Scholarship committee since 2022 (current Member)

 ARRL Executive Committee as an active board member observer